In a glass or ceramic bowl, toss the okra with the lemon juice. Let sit for 15 minutes.

 Increase the heat to medium, add the rice, saffron, corn, drained okra, and chipotle.
 Stir the mixture well and cook for 2 minutes.
 Add the pickling liquid and the chicken broth, stir again and cook partially covered for 15 to 20 minutes, until most of the liquid has been absorbed and small craters form in the top of the rice.
 Stir with a fork and cover the pan.
 Reduce the heat to low and simmer for 10 to 15 minutes more, until the rice is tender.

-Note: to pickle chipotle chiles, combine 6 dried, stemmed chipotles with 2 cups red wine vinegar in a small pan.
+To pickle chipotle chiles, combine 6 dried, stemmed chipotles with 2 cups red wine vinegar in a small pan.
 Bring to a boil, reduce to a simmer and cook, covered, for 5 minutes.
 Set aside to cool.
 Transfer to a clean jar and store in the refrigerator for up to 3 months.